List homomorphism problems for signed trees

 \begin{proof} Since $\widehat{H'}$ (defined above) satisfies the assumptions of Proposition~\ref{precedens}, the tree $\widehat{H'}$ is described by the proposition, and we now consider where can the vertices of $B_{\widehat{H}} - B_{\widehat{H'}}$ be added, without violating any of the assumptions on $\widehat{H}$.
 Since the vertices with red loops must form a connected subgraph, they must be adjacent to each other and then to vertices with bicoloured loops.
 We now take in turn each case in the previous proof.

-For the first case, when $\widehat{H'}$ is a caterpillar with reflexive spine vertices, adding a vertex with a red loop adjacent to a vertex on the spine, results in another good reflexive caterpillar with some loops on leaves removed.
-Adding a vertex with a red loop to a leaf with a red loop either creates a copy of $F_2$, or results in another good caterpillar with a different spine, and possibly different preferred colour, from which some loops at leaves have been removed.
+Consider the first case, when $\widehat{H'}$ is a caterpillar with reflexive spine vertices, and suppose $x$ is a vertex in $\widehat{H}$ - $\widehat{H'}$ with a red loop.
+If $x$ is adjacent to a vertex on the spine of $\widehat{H'}$, then $\widehat{H}$ is indeed a good reflexive caterpillar with some loops on leaves removed.
+If $x$ is adjacent to a leaf of $\widehat{H'}$ with a red loop, then either $\widehat{H}$ contains a copy of $F_2$, or $\widehat{H}$ is another good caterpillar with a different spine, and possibly different preferred colour, from which some loops at leaves have been removed.

-For the second case, we may add a vertex $w$ with a red loop joined to $v_1$ by a bicoloured edge.
-If we tried to add a vertex $w$ with a red loop adjacent to a child $u$ of $v_1$, then both $uv_1$ and $wu$ would need to be bicoloured, and $u$ would have to have a bicoloured loop or a red loop.
-In this case, the signed tree either is a caterpillar with reflexive spine and we are in the previous case, or we would obtain, in red, a path with three loops and two non-loops. \end{proof}
+In the second case, let $x$ be again a vertex of $\widehat{H}$ - $\widehat{H'}$ with a red loop.
+We claim it is adjacent to $v_1$ by a bicoloured edge; indeed it cannot be adjacent to a child $u$ of $v_1$, then $u$ would have to have a bicoloured loop or a red loop.
+In this case, $\widehat{H}$ is either is a caterpillar with reflexive spine and we are in the previous case, or we would have, in red, a path with three loops followed by two non-loops, which is NP-complete according to Theorem 5.1 of \cite{feder2003bi}, see Figure 3 in that paper. \end{proof}